kito99/awesome-java/README.md

 *Something to listen to while programming.*

+* [Enterprise Java Newscast](http://enterprisejavanews.com) - Monthly podcast that covers the latest headlines in the world of Enterprise JVM development and related technologies.
 * [The Java Council](http://virtualjug.com/podcast/)
 * [The Java Posse](http://www.javaposse.com/) - Discontinued as of 02/2015.

 ## Twitter